-READING FILM: SL and HL students will examine film as an art form, studying a broad range of film texts from a variety of cultural contexts and analysing how film elements combine to convey meaning.

-CONTEXTUALIZING FILM: SL and HL students will explore the evolution of film across time, space and culture.
-Students will examine various areas of film focus in order to recognize the similarities and differences that exist between films from contrasting cultural contexts.

-EXPLORING FILM PRODUCTION ROLES: SL and HL students will explore various film production roles through engagement with all phases of the filmmaking process in order to fulfill their own filmmaker intentions.
-Students acquire, develop and apply skills through filmmaking exercises, experiments and completed films.

-COLLABORATIVELY PRODUCING FILM: HL students focus on the collaborative aspects of filmmaking and experience working in core production teams in order to fulfill shared artistic intentions.
+- Reading Film: SL and HL students will examine film as an art form, studying a broad range of film texts from a variety of cultural contexts and analysing how film elements combine to convey meaning. - Contextualising Film: SL and HL students will explore the evolution of film across time, space and culture.
+Students will examine various areas of film focus in order to recognize the similarities and differences that exist between films from contrasting cultural contexts. - Exploring Film Production Role: SL and HL students will explore various film production roles through engagement with all phases of the filmmaking process in order to fulfill their own filmmaker intentions.
+Students acquire, develop and apply skills through filmmaking exercises, experiments and completed films. - Collaboratively Producing Film: HL students focus on the collaborative aspects of filmmaking and experience working in core production teams in order to fulfill shared artistic intentions.
 They work in chosen film production roles and contribute to all phases of the filmmaking process in order to collaboratively create original completed films.

-HL SL

-TEXTUAL ANALYSIS 20% 30%

-External

-Students at SL and HL demonstrate their knowledge and understanding of how meaning is constructed in film.
+Assessment Type HL SL External Assessment 40% 60% Textual Analysis: students at SL and HL demonstrate their knowledge and understanding of how meaning is constructed in film.
 They do this through a written analysis of a prescribed film text based on a chosen extract (lasting no more than five minutes) from that film.
 Students consider the cultural context of the film and a variety of film elements.

-COMPARATIVE STUDY 20% 30%

-External

-Students at SL and HL carry out research into a chosen area of film focus, identifying and comparing two films from within that area and presenting their discoveries as a recorded multimedia comparative study.
+20% 30% Comparative Study: students at SL and HL carry out research into a chosen area of film focus, identifying and comparing two films from within that area and presenting their discoveries as a recorded multimedia comparative study.
+20% 30% Internal Assessment 40% Film Portfolio: students at SL and HL undertake a variety of film-making exercises in three film production roles, led by clearly defined filmmaker intentions.

-FILM PORTFOLIO 25% 40%

-Internal

-Students at SL and HL undertake a variety of film-making exercises in three film production roles, led by clearly defined filmmaker intentions.
 They acquire and develop practical skills and techniques through participation in film exercises, experiments and the creation of at least one completed film.

-COLLABORATIVE FILM PROJECT 35%

-Internal

-Bringing together all they have encountered during the film course, students at HL work collaboratively in a core production team to plan and create an original completed
+25% 40% Collaborative Film Project: bringing together all they have encountered during the film course, students at HL work collaboratively in a core production team to plan and create an original completed 35% N/A

-Teacher Responsible: Mr. Alistair Kanaan
+Teacher Responsible: Mr. Alistair Kanaan, Head of Year 9 & 11